-As part of the agreement to acquire a subsidiary by the ETG in fiscal 2013, the Company may have been obligated to pay contingent consideration of up to \$20.0 million had the acquired entity met certain earnings objectives during the last three months of the calendar year of acquisition and may be obligated to pay contingent consideration of up to \$30.0 million should the acquired entity meet certain earnings objectives during each of the next two calendar years (2014 and 2015).
+As part of the agreement to acquire a subsidiary by the ETG in fiscal 2013, the Company may have been obligated to pay contingent consideration of up to \$20.0 million had the acquired entity met certain earnings objectives during the last three months of the calendar year of acquisition and may be obligated to pay contingent consideration of up to \$30.0 million should the acquired entity meet certain earnings objectives during calendar years 2014 and 2015.
 In December 2013, the acquired entity incurred unanticipated costs associated with certain contracts for which revenue is recognized on the percentage-of-completion method and as a result, did not meet its calendar 2013 related earnings objectives.
-Accordingly, the \$7.0 million contingent consideration accrued as of October 31, 2013 was recorded as a reduction to selling, general and administrative expenses ("SG&A") in the Company's Consolidated Statement of Operations in the first quarter of fiscal 2014.
-The estimated fair value of the contingent consideration for the calendar 2014 and 2015 earnings period was \$1.2 million as of October 31, 2014 compared to \$13.7 million as of October 31, 2013.
-The \$12.5 million decrease in the fair value of the contingent consideration is principally attributed to revised earnings estimates that reflect less favorable projected market conditions for certain of the space products it produces and was recorded as a reduction to SG&A expenses.
-Additionally, the aforementioned conditions resulted in the Company concluding it had a triggering event requiring assessment of impairment of the subsidiary's intangible assets during fiscal 2014.
+Accordingly, the \$7.0 million estimated fair value of the contingent consideration accrued as of October 31, 2013 was recorded as a reduction to SG&A expenses in the Company's Consolidated Statement of Operations in the first quarter of fiscal 2014.
+During fiscal 2014, management revised its earnings estimates due to less favorable projected market conditions during the earnout period for certain of the space products the subsidiary produces.
+Accordingly, \$12.5 million of the \$13.7 million estimated fair value of the contingent consideration accrued as of October 31, 2013 was recorded as a reduction to SG&A expenses in fiscal 2014.
+The remaining \$1.2 million accrued contingent consideration as of October 31, 2014 was recorded as a reduction of SG&A expenses in fiscal 2015.
+Additionally, the aforementioned market conditions resulted in the Company concluding it had a triggering event requiring assessment of impairment of the subsidiary's intangible assets during fiscal 2014.
 Please see below for further information pertaining to the measurement and recognition of impairment losses associated with the intangible assets of this subsidiary.

-As part of the agreement to acquire a subsidiary by the ETG in fiscal 2012, the Company may be obligated to pay contingent consideration of up to \$10.6 million in aggregate should the acquired entity meet certain earnings objectives during each of the next three years following the second anniversary date of the acquisition.
-The \$8.6 million estimated fair value of the contingent consideration as of October 31, 2013 was recorded as a reduction to SG&A expenses in the Company's Consolidated Statement of Operations during fiscal 2014.
-The decrease in the fair value of the contingent consideration is principally attributed to revised earnings estimates that reflect less favorable market conditions for certain of the defense products it produces.
+As part of the agreement to acquire a subsidiary by the ETG in fiscal 2012, the Company may be obligated to pay contingent consideration of up to \$7.7 million in aggregate should the acquired entity meet certain earnings objectives during each of the next two years following the third anniversary date of the acquisition.
+During fiscal 2014, management revised its earnings estimates due to less favorable projected market conditions during the earnout period.
+Accordingly, the \$8.6 million estimated fair value of the contingent consideration accrued as of October 31, 2013 was recorded as a reduction to SG&A expenses in the Company's Consolidated Statement of Operations in fiscal 2014.
 Additionally, the aforementioned conditions resulted in the Company concluding it had a triggering event requiring assessment of impairment of the subsidiary's intangible assets during fiscal 2014.
 Please see below for further information pertaining to the measurement and recognition of impairment losses associated with the intangible assets of this subsidiary.
+As of October 31, 2015, the Company did not have any contingent consideration accrued pertaining to this acquisition.